EONRaider/violent-python3/README.md

      still rely on the WEP security algorithm for traffic encryption or, worst, that maintain no security at all) or the absurd expectation of acquisition of a specific UAV model by the reader if he intends to see the code at work.
-      To avoid stating straight away that the effort required for reading this chapter is nearly useless, I might add that some utility can be extracted from the code related to the sniffing of probing and beacon requests, though.
+      To avoid stating straight away that the effort invested in reading this chapter is nearly pointless, I might add that some utility can be extracted from the code related to the sniffing of probing and beacon requests, though.
-- The code on Chapter 6 that makes reference to Google and Twitter proved too outdated in the way they handle with current APIs to be worth the trouble of refactoring.
+- The code on Chapter 6 that makes reference to Google and Twitter proved too outdated in the way they handle current APIs to be worth the trouble of refactoring.
 If you're interested in dealing with them, perform the refactoring and issue a pull request to this repository.